 - Step 5: Drag the slider under the “Minecraft” header in the upward direction to increase the sound.

 - Step 6: Exit from the volume mixer and relaunch your game.

 You may witness a nonresponsive taskbar while dragging the slider of your volume button for various reasons.
-If any such issue arises, you should follow our step-by-step guide to fix the taskbar not working error Windows 10.

 2. Modify The Sound Settings